Looking to Buy A Used Forklift Truck? If You Are, Here Are Basic Things You Need to Consider.

 - This is good news for end users because it means there is a larger inventory of low-hour forklift trucks from which to choose.
 Also, a short-term rental unit nets out usage at about 1,000 hours a year and ends up being replaced every three to five years.
-But here’s the caveat: lower use rates also carry higher price tags.
+But here’s the caveat: Used forklift prices may be higher than you think due to their lower use rates.
 Bear in mind that rental forklifts and lease-retired trucks generally sell for about 10 to 15 percent more than other used trucks.

 2. Maintenance History

 When you’ve found a good used forklift truck, you need to review the maintenance records.

 If you’re purchasing from a reputable dealer, for example, he or she should have these records available.
 If not, then an even more thorough physical inspection will need to be done to your satisfaction before you sign on the dotted line.

 Be sure that a qualified mechanic accompanies you to conduct the physical inspection.
 Only someone who has a high degree of experience and expertise in this area can make the appropriate evaluation for you.

 - Check the mast operation—both without a load and then

 without the truck’s full rated load.
 The mechanic should be looking for